Long-lived quantum coherence of two-level spontaneous emission models within structured environments

+Combination of the above Eqs. (\ref{secular})-(\ref{popul}) suggests a conclusive functional relationship between the long-lived population and the spectral function: $P_\infty=b^4[\omega_0,J(\omega )]$.
+Although each of these expressions, Eqs. (\ref{secular}), (\ref{bs}) and (\ref {popul}), has ever been obtained previously, say, in literatures \cite {photonic1,photonic2}, the importance of this functional relation to explore the long-lived quantum coherence was not revealed so far: it renders indeed a peculiar perspective to expose the asymptotically dissipationless behavior of the system in connection with details of the spectral structure of the reservoir.
+This offers straightly the information towards reservoir engineering, e.g., to the aim of enhancing stationary quantum coherence in noisy environments.

-From Eq. (\ref {secular}), it is evident that $E$ will descend monotonically as the dissipation strength [e.g., $\eta _{o,p}$ in Eqs. (\ref{spcto}) and (\ref{spctp}) responsible for the reservoir of Ohmic class or photonic crystals, respectively] increases.
-The alteration of $b$ in Eq. (\ref{bs}), relying on its contained integrand, is determined by the competition between the numerator and the denominator, both terms ascending with the dissipation strength.
-As a consequence, the asymptotic amplitude $|c_\infty|$ is generally not a simple monotone of the dissipation strength, but their relevance conditioned to details of $J(\omega)$.
+To proceed, we mention the fact that $P_\infty$ in general is not a monotonically increasing quantity of the dissipation strength.
+This is somewhat counter-intuitive since a strong dissipation strength is regarded as a necessary condition for the existence of the bound state.
+To make it clear, we record $J(\omega)=\eta j(\omega)$ and substitute it into Eq. (\ref{secular}).
+One finds that $E$ will descend as the dissipation strength $\eta$ increases.
+The variation of $b$ in Eq. (\ref {bs}), relying on its contained integrand, is determined by the competition between the numerator and the denominator, both terms increasing with the strength $\eta$.
+As a consequence, the monotonicity of $P_\infty$ as a function of $\eta$ is conditioned to the concrete form of $j(\omega)$.